reutenauer/ftserver/README.md

 1. git clone https://github.com/reutenauer/ftserver.git
 2. Copy your Flickr API keys to config/flickr-keys.json in the format defined there.
-   (the API key should be called “api_key,” and the secret key “shared_secret”)
+   The API key should be called “api_key,” and the secret key “shared_secret”.
 3. Run bundle install
 4. Start the server from the top-level directory with:

        bundle exec ruby -Iapp start-server

+(Including the app directory in the library path seemed to be the most convenient and robust way to deal with configuration issues in such an application.)

 The service is then available on http://localhost:48067/